Fitting Prediction Rule Ensembles with R Package pre: Implementation

 To apply boosting, a learning rate (or shrinkage parameter) $\nu$ can be specified, which controls the influence of earlier trees on the induction of new trees.
 If $\nu > 0$, a gradient boosting approach is employed, where the tree in iteration $b$ ($b = 1, \dots, B$) is grown on the pseudo response $\tilde{y}_b$, instead of the original response $y$.

 For a continuous response variable $y$, the pseudo response in iteration $b$ is given by:

 where $f_m(\mathbf{x})$ are the predictions from the regression tree fitted in iteration $m$ ($m = 1, \dots, b-1$).
-For a multivariate continuous response variable $\mathbf{y}$, Equation~\hyperref[eq:pseudo_y_continuous]{\ref{eq:pseudo_y_continuous}} would also be employed, but with a multivariate pseudo response $\tilde{\mathbf{y}}_b$ and multivariate predictions $f_m(\mathbf{x})$.
-For a binary (0-1 coded) response variable, regression trees are fitted to a continuous pseudo response, which is given by:
+For a multivariate continuous response variable $\mathbf{y}$, Equation~\ref{eq:pseudo_y_continuous} would also be employed, but with a multivariate pseudo response $\tilde{\mathbf{y}}_b$ and multivariate predictions $f_m(\mathbf{x})$.
+For a binary (0$-$1 coded) response variable, regression trees are fitted to a continuous pseudo response, which is given by:

 where

 In the first iteration, the value of $\eta$ is given by:

 where $\bar{p}$ is the (possibly weighted) mean of $y$.
 In subsequent iterations ($b > 1$), $\eta$ is given by: